Gwyn Broski is a supervisor in the tax department at Corrigan Krause.

 A number of special rules apply when filing ‘married filing separately’ (MFS) and could incur higher taxes for most individuals.
 Separate filers are often excluded from tax breaks that joint filers are eligible for, such as Earned Income Credit and deductions for educational expenses.
 Lastly, if one spouse chooses to itemize their deduction the other spouse cannot claim the standard deduction.

 The IRS notes, “If you are legally married in a state or country that recognizes same-sex marriage, you generally must file as married on your federal tax return.”
 The opposite applies if the couple resides in a jurisdiction that does not recognize the marriage.
 Additionally, if registered domestic partners are not considered married- they should choose to file as ‘single’ or ‘head of household.’

 Lastly, if gifted a large gift, there may be tax consequences.
-Generally the gift tax is the responsibility of the donor and the amount due is based on the gift’s value.
+Generally, the gift tax is the responsibility of the donor and the amount due is based on the gift’s value.
 As the gift-giver, tax rates range from 18-40% and you do not have to pay tax on gifts that are below the $15,000 annual exclusion limit.
 To avoid confusion, tax professionals recommend married couples to give money in the form of two separate checks, signed individually by each spouse.

 Believe it or not, taxes are not as romantic as a wedding.
 However, understanding tax benefits and how to maximize them could help you and your spouse reach financial security.
-Marital tax benefits also means more money to enjoy with your spouse, like planning a honeymoon or buying a home.
+Marital tax benefits also mean more money to enjoy with your spouse, like planning a honeymoon or buying a home.